open-app/core/README.md

 # Open App Ecosystem

-The Open App Ecosystem is a suite of of integrated and open sourced apps which support *transparent, democratic and decentralised organising*.
+The Open App Ecosystem is a suite of integrated and open sourced apps which support *transparent, democratic and decentralised organising*.

 The aim is for the software to act as a delivery mechanism for cultural viruses which decentralise money, information and control and promote happiness, empowerment and wellbeing throughout an organisation.
 They also have the side effect of helping organisations become more efficient, resilient and adaptable.